slovnicki/beamer/package/README.md

 ## Beaming Back

+**NOTE:** Navigating to previous page in a page stack is done via `Navigator.of(context).pop()`.
+This is also what the default `AppBar`'s `BackButton` will call.
+If you beamed to the current page stack from some _different_ page stack, then consider `beamBack` to return to your previous configuration.

 All `BeamState`s that were visited are kept in `beamStateHistory`.
 Therefore, there is an ability to beam back to whichever `BeamLocation` is responsible for previous `BeamState`.
 For example, after spending some time on `/books` and `/books/3`, say you beam to `/articles`.
 From there, you can get back to your previous location as it were when you left, i.e. `/books/3`.

 ```dart